-- 1) Press the MENU Key.
+- Press the MENU Key.

 - 2) Select 'MAP SETUP'.

 - 3) Select the 'Weather' group.

 - 4) Press the ENT Key.

 - 5) Turn the large FMS Knob to select 'STRMSCP SMBL'.

 - 6) Turn the small FMS Knob to select the maximum display range.

 - 7) Press the ENT Key.

 - 8) Press the FMS Knob to return to the Navigation Map Page.

-To change the display range on the Navigation Map Page, turn the RANGE Knob clockwise to zoom out or counter-clockwise to zoom in.
+To change the display range on the Navigation Map Page, turn the Joystick clockwise to increase the map range or counter-clockwise to decrease the map range.